These Are the Paid Holidays Most Businesses Give Their Teams

 - Blue-collar/service employees get 7 days a year.

-While that’s the average, other studies have shown most employees report getting about nine paid holidays per year.
 Think about these benchmarks as you decide on the number that will work best for you business.

 There are no federal laws requiring employers to give PTO, but most companies offer it anyway.
 Why?
 Because it’s a must to attract and retain great employees.
 In fact, PTO is the second most important benefit to employees, right after health insurance.